Skip to content

 Some brokers also charge a per-trade commission on CFDs, particularly on share CFDs.
 The commission is published in the contract specifications.
 The all-in cost per trade is spread + commission + average overnight financing for the holding period.

-Counterparty risk and the limits of regulatory protection
+Counterparty risk and the limits of broker protection

 The trader's claim on a CFD position is contractual against the broker, not against the underlying market.
 If the broker becomes insolvent, the trader's positions and unrealised P&L become claims against the broker's estate, not directly recoverable through the underlying exchange.